jannis-kiriasis/advisor-finder/README.md

 ### JS validation

 The JavaScript files have been passed through [Jshint](https://jshint.com/): I have added a few semicolumns and removed unused variables.
 There are no issues with the code.

 There are also no errors in the Console (Google Developer Tools).

+### Python validation

+All the python files have been passed through a python linter [CI python linter](https://pep8ci.herokuapp.com/).

 ### Automated testing